bauerca/drag-sort-listview/README.md

 2. Change the package name declaration line at the top of DragSortListView.java to your package name.
 3. Copy `res/values/dslv_attrs.xml` to your project
+4. In the XML layout file that declares the DSLV, make sure to use your package name (as opposed to `com.mobeta.android.(demo)dslv` in the example above)

 Installation
 ------------